adithyanajay/Work-allocator/README.md

 ## Demo Video
 https://youtu.be/uU02We54-fo

-## Microtasks and Progress Bars
+## Microtasks and Progress Bars (Not fully developed)
 The project includes a feature for breaking down tasks into microtasks, allowing for better tracking and management.
 The progress of a task is displayed through a progress bar that reflects the completion of microtasks.
 For example, if a work has 10 microtasks and 6 are done, the progress bar will be filled to 60%.

 ### Using Microtasks
-1. Log in as a manager or admin.
-2. Navigate to the dashboard.
+1. Navigate to the dashboard.
-3. Click on a task to view its details.
+2. Click on a task to view its details.
-4. In the task detail page, you can create, edit, and delete microtasks associated with the task.
+3. In the task detail page, you can create, edit, and delete microtasks associated with the task.
-5. Mark microtasks as completed as they are finished.
+4. Mark microtasks as completed as they are finished.

 ### Progress Bars
 - The progress bar on the task detail page dynamically updates as you complete microtasks, providing a visual representation of the task's completion status.